KatherineMichel/digital-commonplace/README.md

 https://twitter.com/sarah_edo/status/1260287826471448577 | Sarah Drasner on Twitter: "The intersection of knowledge of CSS (including CSS-in-JS) and JS, and how the browser works enables a dev to make experiences with a ton of depth.
 Exploring all of them in tandem unlocks so many capabilities.
-IMO, they're not at odds with one another, they play together." / Twitter https://twitter.com/sarah_edo/status/1260289104949858304 | Sarah Drasner on Twitter: "@KatiMichel I wrote up an article on how to teach yourself things: https://t.co/Ds6pyDkfoz In terms of resources, exploring CodePen and GitHub and building things, breaking things, O'Reilly books, @FrontendMasters and @eggheadio are all great!" / Twitter
+IMO, they're not at odds with one another, they play together." / Twitter https://twitter.com/sarah_edo/status/1260289104949858304 | Sarah Drasner on Twitter: "@KatiMichel I wrote up an article on how to teach yourself things: https://t.co/Ds6pyDkfoz In terms of resources, exploring CodePen and GitHub and building things, breaking things, O'Reilly books, @FrontendMasters and @eggheadio are all great!" / Twitter https://twitter.com/sarah_edo/status/1331251022715445248 | Sarah Drasner on Twitter: "I’m thoroughly convinced that learning how to use SVG to create UI components opens a ton of doors for interaction on the web! 🙌 I wrote up an article on how to do so: Creating UI Components in SVG https://t.co/Qvq8aRlYzo" / Twitter

 Sarah Drasner
 https://twitter.com/sarah_edo/status/1244991486250217472